cis198-2016s/slides/03/content.md

 ---
 ## Generics with Trait Bounds

-- Multiple trait bounds on a type are specified like `T: Clone + Ord`
+- Multiple trait bounds are specified like `T: Clone + Ord`.
 - There's no way (yet) to specify [negative trait bounds](https://internals.rust-lang.org/t/pre-rfc-mutually-exclusive-traits/2126).
   - e.g. you can't stipulate that a `T` must not be `Clone`.